japotrad/Pangloss/README.md

 Terminology add-on for Freeplane
 ---------------------------------
 [Freeplane](http://freeplane.sourceforge.net) is a great tool to edit terms and concepts.
-Pangloss adds to Freeplane some terminology-oriented features:
+Pangloss adds to Freeplane some terminology-oriented features.
+Main target users are translators, hut this add-on should hopefully be helpful to anyone dealing with field-specific terms.
+Roadmap:
 - Version 1: Exporting a termbase
 - Version 2: Searching the translation of a term
-Main target users are translators, hut this add-on should hopefully be helpful to anyone dealing with field-specific terms.

 The directory structure
 -----------------------